Spitalfields Music

 Spitalfields Music (previously known as Spitalfields Festival, officially registered as Spitalfields Festival Limited) is a music charity based in the Bethnal Green area of the London Borough of Tower Hamlets.
-Through musical events, the charity aims to strengthen the local community.
-Spitalfields Festival is a registered charity with number 1052043.
+Through musical events, the charity aims to bring different artists together in a creative space in London.

 The charity's work mainly consists of producing music festivals and a community programme.
 Several new works are commissioned each year for the festival.

 History

 In 1976, Spitalfields Festival was created when an event, organised by Save Britain's Heritage, was held at Christ Church in Spitalfields in the summer.

 In the Summer of 1977, the first official festival occurred.
 It was run by Friends of Christ Church, which had been formed the previous year after the single event had been held.

 The Festival Council and the Learning and Participation Programme were formed in 1989.

 A winter festival was expanded to starting 1996.

 In 2003, Christ Church was being renovated, so the festival was spread into 13 other venues.